akucharik/backbone.cameraView/README.md

-# Backbone.cameraView - A camera for HTML content (in development)
+# Backbone.cameraView (in development)

-Backbone.cameraView is an experiment in using modern JavaScript and CSS to to create a camera for HTML content.
+Backbone.cameraView is an experiment in using modern JavaScript and CSS to create a camera for HTML content.

  - Pan
  - Zoom
  - Focus
+ - Rotate
+ - Perspective